Charcoal-SE/charcoal-se.github.io/training/autoflagging.md

 ## What's autoflagging?
 Autoflagging is the subsystem of metasmoke that lets us automatically cast spam flags on posts that we're confident are spam.
 Users sign up for their accounts to be added to a pool of available flags, which are used when spam comes in.
-We send up to 3 autoflags on a post, halving the number of human spam flags required to remove the post.
+We send up to 4 autoflags on a post, significantly reducing the number of spam flags humans need to raise to remove the post.

 ## How accurate is it?
 While SmokeDetector aims for zero false negatives, autoflagging aims for zero false